 “we tried to minimize the abuse and earn the care taking we needed by complying with our parents’ demands, both spoken and nonverbal.
 To satisfy them, we assumed the characteristics which became our own roles.
 To avoid abuse and neglect, we suppressed or distinguished what didn’t fit these roles.”6

 High betrayal traumas take advantage of the human tendency for feeling shame and creating negative self-appraisals in response to subjugation.
-Feelings of shame and low self-worth lessen the likelihood of confronting an abuser, which might cause harm or loss of an attachment.
+Feelings of shame and low self-worth lessen the likelihood of confronting an abuser, which might cause harm or loss of a needed attachment figure.
 After the abuse, however, shame and negative self-appraisals tend to become habitual ways of devaluing oneself.

-Difficulties with anger and increased suicidality are also consequences of high betrayal trauma.7 As discussed in last week’s post, inner aggression and suicidality often occur together.
-Feeling betrayed may lead to inner conflict when the Fight Emotional Part (EP) of the personality attempts to defend against the emotional pain.
-By directing aggression inward, the self is attacked rather than the abuser, which is a way to avoid conflict, if not maintain attachment to the abuser.
-Yet the psychological defense that helps survive abuse also threatens psychological well-being, if not survival.
+Difficulties with anger and increased suicidality are also consequences of high betrayal trauma.7 As discussed in the last post, inner aggression and suicidality often occur together.
+Feeling betrayed may lead to inner conflict when the Fight Emotional Part (EP) of the personality attempts to defend against emotional pain.
+By directing aggression inward, the self is attacked rather than the abuser, which is a way to avoid conflict, if not maintain the relationship with the abuser.
+Yet the psychological defense that helps survive abuse also threatens psychological well-being, if not sanity.

-Some speculate revictimization results from the “inaccurate identification of specific intimate partner betrayals and the inability to engage in proper self-protection.”8 Dissociation may also cause splitting off anxiety that might otherwise signal the presence of danger.9 Research also suggests feelings of shame and accompanying low self-worth can override the natural impulse for self-protection.10
+Some speculate revictimization results from the “inaccurate identification of specific intimate partner betrayals and the inability to engage in proper self-protection.”8 Dissociation may also lead to splitting off feelings of anxiety that might otherwise signal the presence of danger.9 Research suggests feelings of shame and accompanying low self-worth can also override the natural impulse for self-protection.10